 What impact do you wanna have on the nurse practitioner profession?

-Again, I'm huge on education, I'm huge at teaching, I love to teach other nurses, I love to orient other nurses and I love to educate patients.
-So as far as impact on the nurse practitioner field as a whole, I think I just want to first again, just provide good care, and second of all, just be able to make an impact with patients on education and education of their disease processes and everything that they're going through.
+Again, I'm huge on education, I'm huge on teaching, I love to teach other nurses, I love to orient other nurses and I love to educate patients.
+So as far as impact on the nurse practitioner field as a whole, I think I just want to first, again, just provide good care, and second of all, just be able to make an impact with patients on education and education of their disease processes and everything that they're going through.

 Tell us what attracted you to the program, and how you knew that Carson-Newman's program was the right fit for you?

-Well, I actually saw an online on Facebook one day for the nurse practitioner program and I clicked on it.
+Well, I actually saw an online ad on Facebook one day for the nurse practitioner program and I clicked on it.
 The thing with this program is that it was very easy to get involved, it was very easy to navigate through, and to apply to, which was great 'cause other programs you have to send in, you know, many different documents, it's hard to get a hold of someone.
-Amy was very, very responseful as soon as I applied in anything with this program, so that's how I kind of got involved, and I was accepted before I ever even knew it, I felt like there wasn't a lot of steps.
+Amy was very, very responseful as soon as I applied in anything [to do] with this program, so that's how I kind of got involved, and I was accepted before I ever even knew it.
+I felt like there wasn't a lot of steps.